 Born in Auckland, New Zealand in April of 1994, Tomfoolery (a.k.a.
-Tomos Roberts) is a London based 26 year old writer, performance artist and filmmaker.
-Born in New Zealand to Welsh parents, Tom studied English Literature & Drama at the University of Manchester.
-During his studies, Tom co-founded Odds On Productions, working as a Producer on the feature film Hilda which became an official selection for the Raindance Film Festival 2019 and won Best Director and Best Lead Actress at the Moscow Film Festival.
+Tomos Roberts) is a London based writer, performance poet and filmmaker.
+Tom studied English Literature & Drama at the University of Manchester.
+During his studies, Tom co-founded a feature filmmaking company Odds On Productions, and at age 24, produced his first feature film ‘Hilda’ which became an official selection for the Raindance Film Festival 2019 and won Best Director and Best Lead Actress at the Moscow Film Festival 2020.

-Tom’s mission from the beginning has been to present a message of hope, optimism and socially constructive and progressive ideas through his words and he regularly gives virtual Creative Writing sessions in schools both in the U.K. and abroad to encourage children of all ages to feel more confident expressing themselves through poetry.
+Tomfoolery’s mission from the beginning has been to present a message of hope, optimism and socially constructive ideas through his words and he regularly gives virtual Creative Writing sessions in schools both in the U.K. and abroad to encourage children of all ages to feel more confident expressing themselves through poetry.